-It is only the New Zealand qualification that makes reference to special outcomes in training similar to the South African ATC qualifications that refer to specialisation in the elective component.
-The New Zealand qualifications, as in the case of the South African qualifications, are also closely linked to the licensing requirements.
+It is only the New Zealand qualification that makes reference to strands of training similar to the South African ATC qualifications that refer to specialisation in the elective component.
+This does not indicate that it is not being done in the other countries or regions as it can safely be assumed that their approach is specialisation from the onset as in the case of PAIFA.
+The New Zealand qualifications as in the case of the South African qualifications are also closely linked to the licensing requirements.